Reuben Haines III

 Reuben Haines III (February 8, 1786 – October 19, 1831) was a Quaker farmer, brewer, abolitionist, scientist, ornithologist, meteorologist, firefighter, philanthropist, and educational reformer from Philadelphia, Pennsylvania.

 Haines was a founder and first president of the Philadelphia Hose Company, the first organization in the United States devoted to fighting fires by pumping water through a leather hose.
 He was a founding member of the Pennsylvania Horticultural Society, served as the corresponding secretary of the Academy of Natural Sciences of Philadelphia for 17 years (1814–1831), and made significant early contributions to the museum collection.
 He was the first person to import Alderney cattle (a now extinct breed closely related to Guernsey cattle) into the United States.

 Haines was the proprietor of the historic Wyck House in Germantown, Pennsylvania.

-Biography

 Family

 Haines was born into a wealthy Quaker family with an extensive social network.
 He was the son of Caspar Wistar Haines (1762–1801) and Hannah (Marshall) Haines (1765–1828); great-grandson of Caspar Wistar (1696–1752), the glass maker; and grandson of Reuben Haines (1727–1793), the brewer and land prospector.
 Timothy Matlack the brewer-politician was his uncle.
 Haines was the heir of a family homestead in Germantown that had been passed down since 1692 on his father’s side, now known as the Wyck House.
 It was founded by his ancestor, Hans Milan, an early settler of Germantown, who immigrated to the Pennsylvania colony from Holland or lower Rhineland.

 Haines married Jane Bowne (1792–1843) in New York on May 12, 1812.
-They would have nine children:
+They had nine children: